Midtrans/advanced-faq-site/partner-gopay-pos.md

 ### Expiry Time
 By default expiry for Gopay transaction is 15 minutes.
 However this can be customized by sending additional JSON parameter during transaction creation.
 Partner can send `custom_expiry` ([Core API docs](https://api-docs.midtrans.com/#charge-features)).

-It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry.
-If partner want the transaction to expire less than 15 minutes, partner can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
+It is **not recommended to set expiry below 15 minutes**, because Midtrans' expiry scheduler only reliably expire transaction with 15 minutes or more expiry, 15 minutes is also might be subject to some delay on batch processing of periodic expire transactions.
+If partner want the transaction to expire in real time or less than 15 minutes, they can utilize API [cancel](https://api-docs.midtrans.com/#cancel-transaction) or [expire](https://api-docs.midtrans.com/#expire-transaction) instead.
 Which partner can trigger at anytime on a `pending` transaction.

 ### Refund
 For POS transaction, by default refund online via API/dashboard are not allowed.
 Please consult to Midtrans business PIC on how to handle refund scenario.